Our Favorite Spots to EatPosted by Sarah Allen | 0 Comments

 Snacks and treats

-Glade’s Soda Fountain as said above, is just like a small town soda shop, sundaes, scoops, floats all the soda shop stuff.
+Glade’s Soda Fountain as said above, is just like a small town soda shop, sundaes, scoops, floats all a soda shop offers.
 Lots of yummy stuff!